jpallari/dotfiles/README.md

 ## Emacs

-I run Emacs 24 (pre-release) on most of my machines, and already use some new features it offers.
+I run Emacs 24 (pre-release) on most of my computers, and already use some of the new features it offers.

 - Package management using package.
 - Configurations for [Notmuch][] plugin.